 Who is the Artist Kingsawin?

 James Charles Reed is a 4th generation artist, shipwright and Native Alaskan of the Tlingit People from the Pacific Northwest Coast of North America.
-Follow James Reed, or Kingsawin as he is known by his Indian name, an emerging Certified Tlingit Haida Tribal Artist as he retired from his 30 year boat building career.
-He operated under the business name Chipwright and will now be creating art under the DBA Kingsawin Designs™.
-Kingsawin is also the co-founder of the Crypto Native Art Collective™.
-Kingsawin is one of the grandsons of a famous Tlingit Totem Pole Carver and Shipbuilder named Charles Brown whose totem poles you may have seen in Ketchikan, Saxman Village in Alaska where the Brown family is from.
+Follow James Reed, or Kingsawin as he is known by his Indian name, an emerging Certified Tlingit Haida Tribal Artist as he retires from his 30 year boat building career.
+He operated under the business name Chipwright and is now be creating art under the DBA Kingsawin Designs™.
+You can purchase Kingsawin Designs through our Etsy Shop, called A Pony On My Boat or some of our most popular kimonos, dusters and leggings directly in our own Kingsawin Designs online store – click here.
+Kingsawin comes from a long line of Artisans as he is one of the grandsons of a Tlingit Totem Pole Carver and Shipbuilder Charles Brown whose totem poles you may have seen in Ketchikan, and Saxman Village, in Alaska where the Brown family is from.
+His Great Grandfather William Brown was a renowned Ship Builder and worked on the CC Totem Park Projects as well.
+For The Tlingit people art is a way of life.
 Click here to read more about Kingsawin and his heritage on our About Page.

 Kingsawin Designs – Formerly Chipwright